paulsonkantony/risk-five/README.md

 If you use this project or refer to the design in your work, please cite the following publication:

-> P. K. Antony, N. N. Ramesh, P. Suryadevara, and P. A,
-> **"RISC-V Processor Hardware Modelling with Custom Instruction Set for SHA-3 Acceleration"**,
-> in *Resilient Community Microgrids*,
-> John Wiley & Sons, Inc.; Scrivener Publishing LLC, 2025, pp. 189–213.
+P. K. Antony, N. N. Ramesh, P. Suryadevara, and P. A, **“RISC-V Processor Hardware Modelling with Custom Instruction Set for SHA-3 Acceleration,”** in *Resilient Community Microgrids*,  John Wiley & Sons, Inc. ; Scrivener Publishing LLC, 2025, pp. 189–213

 ---